 A fun experience using traditional poses, games, songs, adventures, and crafts to engage your child.
 We’ll enhance fine and gross motor skills, balance, and core strength.

 These classes taught by HGS Music is for babies, toddlers, and children to experience with a caregiver.
 Class will focus on singing, lap bounces, finger plays, and simple instrument play with rhythm sticks, shakers, and drums.
 Movement, bouncy balls, bubbles, and parachute time will be incorporated.

 Our elementary-age curriculum is designed to teach basic to advanced drawing skills, art techniques, and vocabulary.
 We give your student the skills to express their creativity and believe that all children can – and should – learn to draw.

 Jr. Paint Workshops

 Ages 7-12.
-Trained Instructor, Heather Leddy, will lead you through, step by step, painting your own 12×12 canvas.
+A trained instructor will lead step by step painting of your own 12×12 canvas.
 It’s a fun, no stress class and no experience is required!
 You will leave with your canvas creation at the end of class.